 Many privileged access initiatives focus only on employees with admin credentials, but fail to consider outside contractors or vendors with privileged access.
 Often these third parties have unfettered VPN access into your networks, making them easy targets for bad actors trying to gain a foothold into your environment.

 You’re only as secure as your weakest link.
 It’s a cliché – but it’s true.
 Consider the recent revelation about the 2016 breach at Uber: two hackers stole the data of about 600,000 riders and drivers from a third-party cloud-based service.

 Practically every organization needs to give third-party vendors privileged access to their network for some aspect of IT or operational tasks.
 For many, vendors are critical elements of their business operations.
 It can be challenging to keep track of all vendors and monitor what they are doing on your network, and vendors often feel frustration at the process for getting and maintaining access.
 Using legacy tools like a VPN gives your vendors more access than they need, opening your organization to vulnerabilities and increasing the attack surface.

-Check out this webinar for more insight into shoring up your security posture, including more robust solutions for managing and securing vendor or third-party access, the ultimately and avoid the pitfalls of privileged access.
+Check out this webinar for more insight into shoring up your security posture, including more robust, VPN-less solutions for managing and securing vendor or third-party access, the ultimately and avoid the pitfalls of privileged access.

 Sam Elliott is the Senior Vice President of Products at BeyondTrust, where he oversees the company’s solution portfolio.
 Leading with an identity security first approach, he drives product innovation and integration strategies across the broader security ecosystem.
 A technology veteran of over 18 years, Elliott’s focus is in privileged access management, remote access security, and SaaS strategies.
 He has helped build successful, cloud-first, startups and held product leadership roles across core technology industries, including Cyber Security, IT Asset Management, and IT Service Management.
 Elliott earned his Bachelor of Science from Florida State University.